ronhombre/neo-rust-gradle-plugin/README.md

 | No Plan | Avoided implementing due to design or logic reasons.  |

 ### Current Status
-As of version 0.4.0, Neo Rust Gradle Plugin can build, test, benchmark, and publish(?) simple Rust projects without requiring a Cargo.toml file.
-You can use local Gradle modules as crate dependencies
+As of version 0.4.0, Neo Rust Gradle Plugin can build, test, benchmark, publish(?, and run most Rust projects without requiring a Cargo.toml file.
+Additionally, users can use local Gradle modules as crate dependencies

 **Key capabilities:**
 - Full support for basic Cargo commands (build, test, bench, publish).